cell-os/cell-os/README.md

     ./cell scale cell-1 body 200
     ./cell ssh cell-1 body

-Details, caveats, TODOs in the [aws deployment section](deploy/aws/README.md) Currently only AWS is supported by the CLI.
+Details, caveats, TODOs in the [aws deployment section](deploy/aws/README.md).
+Currently only AWS is supported by the CLI.

 ## Install

 #### Configure [AWS CLI](http://aws.amazon.com/cli/)
-The cell cli tool is using a bunch of Python packages, that talk to AWS:
+The cell CLI tool is using a bunch of Python packages, that talk to AWS:

     aws configure

 > NOTE
-You'll need an [acccess key id and secret access key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) for this.
+You will need an [acccess key id and secret access key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) for this.
-Contact you'r account manager if you don't have one.
+Contact your account manager if you don't have one.

 We recommend using [virtualenv](http://virtualenv.readthedocs.org/en/latest/)